Bayesian power spectrum estimation at the Epoch of Reionization: Estimating the Power Spectrum

 \subsection{Performing the sampling}

 How we now perform the sampling depends entirely on the size of the k-cube we will be using to describe the EoR signal present in the visibilities.
 When the size of the k-cube, and thus the number of signal parameters used to describe the signal is small ($< 20000$), we can marginalise over the coefficients $\mathbf{a}$ analytically and sample directly from the power spectrum coefficients $\bmath{\rho}$, a process we describe in Section \ref{Section:Marginalisation}.
-In this scenario we can perform the sampling using MultiNest \citep{2008MNRAS.384..449F,2009MNRAS.398.1601F}, allowing us to perform robust evidence evaluation, and perform model selection on the EoR power spectrum.
+In this scenario, we can perform the sampling using {\sc{MultiNest}} \citep{2008MNRAS.384..449F,2009MNRAS.398.1601F}, allowing us to perform robust evidence evaluation, and perform model selection on the EoR power spectrum.

-If however we wish to sample over a larger number of signal coefficients, the matrix to be inverted when performing the marginalisation analytically will become too large to make this approach computationally tractable.
-In this situation we can perform the marginalisation numerically, sampling directly from the high dimension, joint probability distribution described in Eq \ref{Eq:Prob}, a process made possible through the use of a GHS (B17) which we describe in the Section \ref{Section:Sampling}.
+If, however, we wish to sample over a larger number of signal coefficients, the matrix to be inverted when performing the marginalisation analytically will become too large to make this approach computationally tractable\footnote{For HERA, in the limit that the instrumental primary beam and aperture function can be approximated as Gaussian with a Nyquist sampling rate of 4 $uv$-cells area enclosed by the FWHM of the beam and assuming a 38 channel dataset, as used in this paper, the transition between the small and large $k$-cube regime occurs between the 37-antenna and 61-antenna incremental build-out stages.}.
+In this situation we can perform the marginalisation numerically, sampling directly from the high dimension, joint probability distribution described in Eq \ref{Eq:Prob}, a process made possible through the use of a GHS (B18), which we describe in the Section \ref{Section:Sampling}.